5 Primary Coaching Skills for Managers and How to Develop Them

 Not every contribution needs to be a front-and-center effort.
 Sometimes it’s important to let others take the spotlight – even if their contributions may not be at par with your standards.
 It doesn’t mean that you should neglect your strengths and abilities, but rather that you should aim to support those around you in whatever way possible.
 Do not take over or control the situation, but rather help facilitate smooth collaboration and create environments that allow others to shine.
 The results are typically far more impressive when everyone pulls together than when individuals try to do it alone.
 As a servant leader, you might miss out on the spotlight often.
 Your efforts in keeping the team together and committed happen behind the curtains.
 Remembering the importance of these backstage efforts is the key to keeping yourself motivated as a servant leader.
 Your final impact on the team would be a prize more significant than any other.

-What Servant Leadership is not?
+What Servant Leadership is Not?

 Conclusion